AlbertLucianto/hot-potato/README.md

 4. Run `gc local up <any_name_for_cluster>`.
 It will create three docker containers, including MySQL database.
 5. Run `gc deploy`.
 6. **If `.graphcoolrc` file is not yet there, it will ask you to choose a cluster, and automatically create the file.
 Else, delete `.graphcoolrc` file as it may fail the setup**

+### Client

+1. **Make sure you have set up the server**
+2. Set `server` as current working directory.
+3. Get the server api url by running `gc info`, it will print out list of API and Endpoints.
+Copy the endpoint with `Simple` API.
+4. Go to `client` as working directory.
+5. Replace `uri` in `createHttpLink` to be the one you just copied.
+6. Run dev server with `npm run dev`.

 #### Re-Deployment